ukibbb/HighPerformanceP2p/Readme.md

 ## Overview

-Welcome to the **Super Duper High-Performance TCP Server**!
-This Go-based server is engineered for blazing-fast performance and scalability, making it ideal for demanding applications that require efficient handling of numerous concurrent TCP connections.
+Welcome to the **Super Duper High-Performance TCP Transport**!
+This Go-based transport is engineered for blazing-fast performance and scalability, making it ideal for demanding applications that require efficient handling of numerous concurrent TCP connections.

 ## Features